-The Housing Center has collected and analyzed data on all fair housing complaints filed in the six-county region with HUD 1990 through 2007.23 The data reveal that over the 18-year period:
+The Housing Center has collected and analyzed data on all fair housing complaints filed in the six-county region with HUD 1990 through 2008.27 The data reveal that over the 19-year period:

-- on average, 112.6 complaints were filed each year in the region; - cases filed alleging race discrimination accounted for 41.9% of the total, compared to 23.3% for handicap, and 18.0% for familial status; - complaints based on sex/gender accounted for only 4.5% of the total, national origin cases made up 6.0%, religion cases made up 1.5%, and color accounted for 1.1%; - almost three-quarters of the complaints (74.0%) were filed in Cuyahoga County.
+- 254 complaints were filed in 2008, more than twice as many as the year before and more than in any year since 1990; in addition, 2008 saw the highest number of complaints in 19 years based on race, disability, national origin, and religion; - on average, 120.1 complaints were filed each year in the region; - cases filed alleging race discrimination accounted for 40.9% of the total, compared to 24.2% for handicap, and 17.1% for familial status; - complaints based on national origin accounted for 6.8% of the total, sex/gender cases made up 4.3%, religion cases made up 1.9%, and color accounted for 1.0%; - almost three-quarters of the complaints (73.7%) were filed in Cuyahoga County.

-The Housing Center also examined how complaints have changed over time in the region, to determine whether certain types of discrimination were being alleged more (or less) over time.24 Since 2000, the total number of complaints filed has increased, from 87 in 2001 to 114 in 2007.
+The Housing Center also examined how complaints have changed over time in the region, to determine whether certain types of discrimination were being alleged more (or less) during this period.28 Since 2000, the total number of complaints filed has increased, from 87 in 2000 to 254 in 2008.

-Because of the possibility that any particular year could have an unusually large or small number of complaints filed in a given category, we also examined the number of complaints filed in two five-year periods (1998-2002 and 2003-2007) to ascertain whether the types of complaints being filed recently differed from those being filed earlier.
+Because of the possibility that any particular year could have an unusually large or small number of complaints filed in a given category, we also examined the number of complaints filed in two five-year periods (1999-2003 and 2004-2008) to ascertain whether the types of complaints being filed recently differed from those being filed earlier.
 This analysis revealed the following: